nordic-institute/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

 ## Domibus 5.0.1 (from 5.0):
                 - Replace the Domibus war
-                - Run the appropriate DB migration script(mysql-5.0-to-5.0.1-upgrade.ddl for MySQL or oracle-5.0-to-5.0.1-upgrade.ddl for Oracle)
+                - Run the appropriate DB upgrade script(mysql-5.0-to-5.0.1-upgrade.ddl for MySQL or oracle-5.0-to-5.0.1-upgrade.ddl for Oracle)

 ## Domibus 5.0 (from 4.2.9)